Longtime staff members to retire

 The board heard reports from building administrators.

-Middle School Principal Lucas Fielden reported the school’s wrestling team won the conference championship, and he noted golf, and track will begin soon.

-High School Principal Matt Smith expressed pride in the Encore Show Choir contests last weekend, where Layna Miller won the award for best female soloist at Carroll, Marissa Presswood was named outstanding performer at both Carroll and Bishop Dwenger, and the choir was unanimously named the recipient of the Citizen of Two Worlds award for the third time in a row at Bishop Dwenger.
+High School Principal Matt Smith expressed pride in recent Encore show choir contests, where Layna Miller won the award for best female soloist at Carroll, Marissa Presswood was named outstanding performer at both Carroll and Bishop Dwenger.
+The choir was unanimously named the recipient of the Citizen of Two Worlds award for the third time in a row at Bishop Dwenger.

-Smith also praised 10 second-year students, all juniors, from the Career Development Program who attended a national welding exam at Ivy Tech last weekend.
-He estimated six of the 10 will move on in the competition and that the others will be able to take the challenging test again in the future.
+Smith also praised 10 second-year students, all juniors, from the Career Development Program who attended a national welding exam at Ivy Tech recently.

 Head Start Director Jonell Malcolm said efforts continue to keep the learning environments clean and well cared for and that attendance is doing well “amid this COVID stuff.”

-She announced the Head Start II building received its official licensing notification this week.
-Weaver also announced the final student day will be Thursday, May 27, with the last teacher day on May 28.
+She announced the Head Start II building has received its official licensing notification.
+Weaver also announced the final student day will be Thursday, May 27, with the last teacher day May 28.

 Leaders from all buildings expressed sympathy and sorrow for the loss of a middle school student last week and gratitude for the support and love from the community, including a student-led prayer service.